borys-rudenko/blog/_posts/2019/blog/2019-06-13-how-i-built-my-blog.md

 ## Comments
 Apparently we are building blog - it's highly desirable to have possibility to add comments.
 And because we are building static web site - we are highly limited in technologies which we can use for this.
-Luckily we have several options how to do it and Jekyll help us with this as well.
+Luckily we have several options how to do it and Jekyll helps us with this as well.

 Jekyll Minimal mistakes template provide support for next popular commenting platforms:
 [Disqus](https://disqus.com), [Discourse](https://www.discourse.org), [Facebook Comments](https://developers.facebook.com), [Staticman](https://staticman.net), [Utterances](https://utteranc.es).